-There's something for every occasion at the best Greenwich Village restaurants: whether you're an NYU student looking for quick bite between class, want a meal close to the Union Square farmer's market, or looking for inspiration for a picnic in Washington Square Park.
-There are high-end Japanese food counters, acclaimed falafel joints and fast-casual Neopolitan pizza havens.
-Whether you’re craving a platter of oysters on the half-shell or spicy rigatoni at one of the best Italian restaurants in NYC, check out our guide.
+There's something for every occasion at the best Greenwich Village restaurants: whether you're an NYU student looking for a quick bite between class, a meal close to the Union Square farmer's market, or provisions for a picnic in Washington Square Park.
+Think high-end locavore-based brasseries, acclaimed falafel joints and fast-casual Neopolitan pizza havens.
+Whether you’re craving a platter of oysters on the half-shell or spicy rigatoni at one of the best Italian restaurants in NYC, we are here to guide you.

 RECOMMENDED: Full guide to best restaurants in NYC